RESEARCH ESSAY

 The paper does not address the topic and is poorly written.
 It is poorly organization and lacks a coherent thesis.
 The beginning, middle or end may be missing.
 The paper demonstrates a lack of understanding and/or a lack of effort in exploring the topic.

 The paper has a body and a bibliography.
 It may be missing a cover-page, a table of contents, or the appendix.
 Charts, tables or graphs are missing, as are useful illustrations.
-There are problems with the formatting of the paper according to APA style.
+The paper is sloppy and pages are not numbered.

 The body of the paper is about 4 pages long (excluding charts, tables, graphs, illustrations and references).
 It uses 12 point Times Roman font with 1" margins with .5" headers and footers.
-Pages are numbered.
 There are a significant number (more than 6) grammar and/or spelling errors in the paper.

 59 points or less (Grades F+, F, F-):

 The paper is devoid of organization and content.
 It is very poorly written.
 Little understanding or effort was put into this paper.
 It is missing sections such as a cover-page, a table of contents, and appendix.
-There are serious problems with the formatting of the paper according to APA style.
+There are serious problems with the formatting of the paper, and pages are not numbered.

 The body of the paper is less than 3 pages long (excluding charts, tables, graphs and illustrations) in 12 point Times Roman font with 1" margins with .5" headers and footers.
+The paper is sloppy and pages are not numbered.
 There are very significant (more than 8) grammar and/or spelling errors in the paper.

 The paper includes less than 3 pertinent sources referenced more than once in the body of the paper.